 In this season of giving, there are plenty of impactful ways to give that don’t require fighting crowds at the mall.
 One is by celebrating National Philanthropy Day—a nationally recognized day to promote “the love of humankind.”
 Join in the movement this November 15th by hosting an event that draws attention to a charity of your choice or by volunteering your time to a cause that’s close to heart.
 Looking for a little inspiration?

 Check out what these philanthropic celebrities do to make a difference:

 1. Taylor Swift – Taylor Swift’s album 1989 was just released last month and it is already breaking records.
 But Taylor is using those records to give back.
 For every purchase of her single Welcome to New York, Swift is donating the proceeds to New York City Public Schools.

-2. Emma Watson – If you haven’t seen Emma Watson’s speech she gave to the UN back in September promoting the HeForShe Campaign, check it out.
-Emma is the new UN Women Global Goodwill Ambassador promoting gender equality and calling for solidarity in support of women’s rights.
-She is a proud feminist and has supported many other charities in the past.
-She has even asked fans to not send birthday or Christmas presents but instead send donations to UNICEF.
+2. Emma Watson – Back in September Emma Watson gave a speech at the UN to promote the HeForShe Campaign.
+If you haven’t already seen it then check it out…NOW.
+The HeForShe Campaign is a facet of UN Women and strives to eradicate gender inequality in our lifetime.
+They have bestowed the honor of UN Women Global Goodwill Ambassador to Emma who is calling for mass solidarity in support of women’s rights.
+She is a proud feminist and has asked fans not to send birthday or Christmas presents this year but instead to send donations to UNICEF.